Andre-Pires/SoftwareEngineering/README.md

 Project developed for IST, Engenharia de Software course

 Project about creating a portal that does the management of restaurants and their respective managers, client, products and purchases.
-Including a website that stores information persistently in a database (Using GWT and SQL).
+Including a website that stores information persistently in a database (Using GWT and, FénixFramework and SQL).

 Created by: Alexandre Pimentel, Filipe Bento, Filipe Apolinário, Lucas Silva, Hugo Martins and myself (André Pires).